MaayanLab/EnrichrBot/Talk_Back/README.md

 # EnrichrBot Talk Back:
-EnricherBot listen to streaming tweets and replies to the ones that mention '@BotEnrichr'.
+EnricherBot listens to streaming tweets and replies to the ones that mention '@BotEnrichr'.
 </br>
 EnricherBot searches the tweet's text for one of the gene names in the /data/QA.csv file.
 </br>